Paraidomat/norway-packing-list/packing-list.md

 | Sun Cream | Yes | No |
 | Degradeable Wet Wipes | No | No |
 | Mosquito repellent | No | No |

+<sup>1)</sup>Also useful when staying in Hotels, so you can use the showers in climbing gyms, etc.

 ## Medication